-Toshie Takahashi is Professor in the School of Culture, Media and Society, Waseda University, Tokyo and has held visiting appointments at the University of Oxford, Harvard’s Berkman Klein Center for Internet and Society as well as the Leverhulme Centre for the Future of Intelligence, the University of Cambridge.
+Toshie Takahashi is Professor in the School of Culture, Media and Society, Waseda University, Tokyo and has held visiting appointments at the University of Oxford, Harvard’s Berkman Klein Center for Internet and Society as well as the Leverhulme Centre for the Future of Intelligence, the University of Cambridge and Columbia University.
 Currently, she is a member of common room of Kellogg College at the University of Oxford.